astra-sim/astra-sim/README.md

 To build ASTRA-sim locally, you first need to install the necessary packages.

 - #### Debian-based Linux Distribution
-For Debian-based Linux distributions including Ubuntu, you can install dependencies using the following commands:
+For Debian-based Linux distributions, including Ubuntu, you can install dependencies using the following commands:
 ```bash
 $ sudo apt-get -y update
 $ sudo apt-get -y install \